 For now, I shall recount just one small but significant memory told me by my mother, Betty (St. Hill) Sheppard.
 My mother fondly recalls her visits to her Lobo grandparents when they lived at "Raeburn", Hastings and would spend a lot of time with them.
-She loved all the fuss and attention showered on her by her grandmother and especially her great-aunts, who had no children of their own.
+She loved all the fuss and attention showered on her by her grandmother and especially her spinster aunts, who had no children of their own.

 As a young child, she vividly remembers seeing a mahogany bookcase with shelves of several "special looking" leather-bound books which were written in Hebrew.
 Fascinated and curious about them, she asked what they were all about.
 She was told that they were her great-grandfather Daniel's Jewish books that he used at the Synagogue.
 Excited to think there was some precious heirloom somewhere in our family's possession, I asked my mother what ever became of the books.
 The story goes that nobody understood what they were about, and Judaism was not their faith.
 The old books were just sitting there, collecting dust.
 Around that time, there were Jewish peddlers who would come regularly to the Lobo's door in Hastings selling their goods.
 My great-aunts who lived there, thought it would be a nice thing to give away the books to these friendly Jewish itinerant salesmen.
 After all, the Lobos certainly had no use for them and they thought that one of these men might like to have them.
 Knowing my great-aunts Hilda and Carmen, I am sure they had struck up a friendly rapport with these gentlemen, and also purchased laces, ribbons and other notions from them, as Aunt Hilda was a gifted seamstress.
 She knitted, did fancy embroidery work and sewed most of my mother's clothes and various costumes when she was growing up.
 She even sewed her pretty organza wedding dress in 1943.

-Daniel Lobo's 19th century Jewish books might very well have ended up in the homes of such gentlemen as Mr. Kreindler or Mr. Altman and are no doubt long gone.
+Daniel Lobo's 19th century Jewish books might very well have ended up in the homes of such gentlemen as Mr. Joe Kreindler or Mr. Henry Altman and are no doubt long gone.
 Now that I have learnt more about our family history, I rather love the idea of those Hebrew books belonging to my Sephardic Jewish ancestor being passed on to one or more of the first Ashkenazi Jewish settlers in Barbados.
 My dear, sweet old great-aunts would have been unaware of the significance of their gesture, but to me it was quite serendipitous.

 Ripe Old Age